libp2p/specs/gossipsub/README.md

 the passive list of the receiving node.

 If P fails to join because of connectivity issues, it decrements the TTL and tries another starting node.
+This is repeated until a ttl of zero reuses the connection in the case of NATed hosts.

 Once the first link has been established, P then needs to increase its active list size to `A` by connecting to more nodes.
 This is accomplished by ordering the subscriber list by RTT and picking the nearest nodes and some nodes at random and sending `NEIGHBOR` requests.
 The neighbor requests may be accepted by `NEIGHBOR` message and rejected by a `DISCONNECT` message.

 Upon receiving a `NEIGHBOR` request a node Q evaluates it with the followin criteria:
-- If the size of P's active list is less than A, it accepts the new node.
+- If the size of Q's active list is less than A, it accepts the new node.
-- If P has not enough neighbors  (as specified in the message), it accepts P as a random neighbor.
+- If P does not have enough active links (less than `C_rand`, as specified in the message), it accepts P as a random neighbor.
 - Otherwise Q takes an RTT measurement to P.
   If it's closer than any near neighbors by a factor of alpha, then